JPL13/optimal-portfolio-python-package/README.md

 Sharpe ratio : 2.35
 ```

-We can get optimal weights for targeted return by using:
+We can get optimal weights for a targeted return by using:

 ```
 weights =obj.min_risk_given_return(expected_return=0.3)